Veirs Mill Road Line: History

+Introduction

 Route Q2 originally operated under the Washington Suburban Lines bus company when it was introduced in the 1940s.
 The line provided service along Veirs Mill Road between Wheaton and Rockville Maryland and later Silver Spring.

+1970s

 The Washington Suburban Lines was later acquired by DC Transit, and then became a WMATA route on February 4, 1973, when WMATA acquired DC Transit.

 The Veirs Mill Road Line originally consisted of routes Q1, Q2, and Q7.
 They would all operate between Silver Spring station and Montgomery Village.
 The Q1 would make some trips to the U.S. Atomic Energy Commission in Germantown, while the Q7 would operate through Wheaton Woods via Aspen Hill Road and Parkland Drive.

 On February 21, 1978, routes Q1 and Q7 were eliminated.
 Meanwhile, the Q2 would be truncated from Montgomery Village to the Rockville Campus of Montgomery College.
 On the same day, routes Q4 and Q8 would be added to the line.
 Route Q4 would operate between Silver Spring station and Rock Creek Village, and route Q8 would operate between Montgomery Mall and Silver Spring station.

+1980s

-On December 15, 1984, when both Shady Grove station and Rockville station opened, route Q2 was extended to terminate at Shady Grove station and route Q4 was extended to Rockville station.
+On December 15, 1984, when both Shady Grove and Rockville Metro stations opened, route Q2 was extended to terminate at Shady Grove Metro station and route Q4 was extended to Rockville Metro station.

 On January 27, 1985, route Q4 would be redesignated as the Parkland Drive Line.
-That designation would remain until 1994, when it would be replaced by current Ride On route 48.
+That designation would remain until 1994, when it would be replaced by Ride On's current route 48.
 On the same day, Metrobus route Q8 would be eliminated and replaced by Ride On routes 38 and 47.
-The 38 would replace the portion of the route between Westfield Wheaton and Congressional Plaza, while the 47 would replace the portion of the route that operated along Seven Locks Road.
+Route 38 would replace the portion of the route between Wheaton Mall and Congressional Plaza, while route 47 would replace the portion of the route that operated along Seven Locks Road.

+1990s

 On September 22, 1990, the line was slightly rerouted to serve the Wheaton station bus bays when the station opened.
 On the same day, route Q1 would be reincarnated to operate between Wheaton station and Rockville station.
 It would provide supplemental express service along Veirs Mill Road during rush hour.

 Routes Q1 and Q2 would operate the Veirs Mill Road Line on its own between Silver Spring station and Shady Grove station via Montgomery College along Georgia Avenue and Veirs Mill Road.